 - The deposit amount.

 - The date of the deadline for signing the Final Deed (Escitura) will be in the contract.

 - Use of property in the interim period if required.
-Once the Promissory Contract has been signed and deposit paid, should the seller default he/she is required by law to repay twice the deposit amount to the buyer.
+Once the Promissory Contract has been signed, and the deposit paid, should the seller default, they must repay twice the deposit amount to the buyer.
 If the buyer defaults, they would also lose their deposit.

 THE ESCRITURA IN PORTUGAL

 Before signing, your chosen Lawyer/Solicitor should have completed all relevant checks on the property, these include;

-- Are there any planning restrictions pertaining to the property that could restrict any future plans?
+- Are there any planning restrictions on the property restricting any plans?

-- Are there any outstanding charges or debts pertaining to the property?
+- Are there any outstanding charges or debts on the property?
 Are all utility bills and taxes paid?
-It is important to remember that all debts on a property are inherited by the new owner.
+It is important to remember that the new owner inherits all debts on a property.

-- Have any works or alterations been done to the property that is not registered and do not comply with the authorities or have a habitation license (Licença de Habitaçao).
+- Have any works or alterations been done to the property that is not registered and does not comply with the authorities or has a habitation license (Licença de Habitaçao)?

-- Is the vendor the legally registered owner and if more than one legal owner, have they all consented to the sale.
+- Is the vendor the legally registered owner, and if there is more than one legal owner, have they all consented to the sale.